This article has been updated from a previous version.

-A major selling point with new condo developments are the amenities, like rooftop pools, virtual golf, and private movie screening rooms.
+A major selling point with new condo developments is the amenities, like rooftop pools, virtual golf, and private movie screening rooms.

 What is the reserve fund, you ask?
-It’s the money that the condo corporation puts aside and contributes to monthly for maintenance and repairs to the common elements of the building.
+It’s the money that the condo corporation puts aside and contributes toward maintenance and repairs to the common elements of the building.
 Owners pay into it monthly.

-It’s important to do your due diligence, but it helps to have an idea of what you need to look for and where to find it.
+It’s important to do your due diligence, but it helps to know what you need to look for and where to find it.

 The reserve fund is contained within a larger package called the status certificate.
 When you’re preparing to make an offer on a condo, this is the package you need to request.
 It’s one package that contains several attachments detailing the condo building’s financial situation.

-The first document Toronto-based real estate lawyer Kate Rossi looks for is Form 13.
-“It’s a summary [of the fund] … and it also gives important statement the directors believe this is enough money.”
+The first document Toronto-based real estate lawyer, Kate Rossi looks for is Form 13.
+“It’s a summary [of the fund] … and it also gives important statement the directors believe this is enough money,” says Rossi.

 Use the LowestRates.ca quoter to compare mortgage rates from Canada's leading banks and brokers.Get started

 The perfect reserve fund study should show a 2-3% increase per year, which basically covers inflation.
 Anything above that indicates that the board may be putting aside a little more.
-But that’s not always a problem — it could be an indication that the board is more conservative in nature.
+But that’s not always a problem — it could indicate that the board is more conservative in nature.

 The other crucial document, Form 15, contains a table that lays bare the condo’s cash flow.
 It should also indicate how much the fund is supposed to have, according to an engineer’s analysis.